thephez/dpp-spec/docs/data-contract.md

 ## State Transition Structure

 Structure validation verifies that the content of state transition fields complies with the requirements for the field.
-The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionStructureFactory.spec.js).
+The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/dataContract/stateTransition/validation/validateDataContractCreateTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDataContractCreateTransitionStructureFactory
+  ✓ should return valid result
+  protocolVersion
+    ✓ should be present
+    ✓ should be an integer
+    ✓ should not be less than 0
+    ✓ should not be greater than current version (0)
+  type
+    ✓ should be present
+    ✓ should be equal to 0
+  dataContract
+    ✓ should be present
+    ✓ should be valid
+    ✓ should return invalid result on invalid Data Contract id
     ✓ should return invalid result if Data Contract Identity is invalid
-  ✓ should return invalid result if data contract is invalid
+  entropy
+    ✓ should be present
+    ✓ should be a binary
+    ✓ should be no less than 20 bytes
+    ✓ should be no longer than 35 bytes
+  signature
+    ✓ should be present
+    ✓ should be a byte array
+    ✓ should be not less than 65 bytes
+    ✓ should be not longer than 65 bytes
-  ✓ should return invalid result on invalid signature
+    ✓ should be valid
-  ✓ should return invalid result on invalid Data Contract id
+  signaturePublicKeyId
-  ✓ should return invalid result on invalid entropy
+    ✓ should be an integer
+    ✓ should not be < 0
 ```

 * See the [state transition document](state-transition.md) for signature validation details.

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDataContractCreateTransitionDataFactory